camunda-community-hub/zeebe-client-node-js/README.md

 <a name = "working-with-variables"></a>

-## Working with Workflow Variables and Custom Headers
+## Working with Process Variables and Custom Headers

-Workflow variables are available in your worker job handler callback as `job.variables`, and any custom headers are available as `job.customHeaders`.
+Process variables are available in your worker job handler callback as `job.variables`, and any custom headers are available as `job.customHeaders`.

 These are read-only JavaScript objects in the Zeebe Node client.
 However, they are not stored that way in the broker.

-Both workflow variables and custom headers are stored in the broker as a dictionary of named strings.
+Both process variables and custom headers are stored in the broker as a dictionary of named strings.
 That means that the variables and custom headers are JSON.parsed in the Node client when it fetches the job, and any update passed to the `success()` function is JSON.stringified.

 If you accidentally pass in a circular JSON structure to `complete()` - like, for example the response object from an HTTP call - it will throw, as this cannot be serialised to a string.

-To update a key deep in the object structure of a workflow variable, you can use the [deepmerge utility](https://www.npmjs.com/package/deepmerge):
+To update a key deep in the object structure of a process variable, you can use the [deepmerge utility](https://www.npmjs.com/package/deepmerge):

 ```TypeScript
 const merge = require('deepmerge')